The 5 Things Your Event Hire Fees Can Cover

 Tools and hardware

-If you're hiring anything that requires tools and accessories - such as festoon lighting installations - part of your hire fee will be paying for drills, ladders, screwdrivers, bolts, cable ties, sandbags, poles, and rigging equipment.
+If you're hiring anything that requires tools and accessories - such as dancelfoors and lighting installations - part of your hire fee will be paying for drills, ladders, screwdrivers, bolts, cable ties, sandbags, poles, and rigging equipment.